Outaouais: Economy

 In 2021, the situation on the Outaouais labour market has improved.
 Employment increased by 9,500 positions.

 The participation rate increased to 63.7%.
 The negative gap between the region's participation rate and that of Quebec narrowed from 1.0 to 0.4 percentage points.

 The employment rate increased to 60.2% in the region.
 The region now has an employment rate comparable to that of Quebec (60.1%).

 Since 1999, the Outaouais has generally had a lower unemployment rate than Quebec as a whole.
 In 2021, this trend continued; the unemployment rate decreased by 2.5 percentage points to 5.6%, compared to 6.1% for Quebec as a whole.
 This decrease is explained by the improvement in employment.

 The Outaouais' industrial structure matches its mission, which is concentrated on government services.
 As a result, the economy is heavily geared towards the service sector.

 In 2021, the primary sector in the Outaouais accounted for a lower proportion of jobs than the primary sector in Quebec as a whole (1.4% vs. 2.2%).

-Also, the manufacturing sector employed less people than the rest of Quebec (4.0% vs. 11.3%).
+Also, the manufacturing sector employed fewer people than the rest of Quebec (4.0% vs. 11.3%).

 Nonetheless, the construction sector employed more people in the Outaouais (8.4%) than in Quebec overall (6.7%).

 The region's economy is dominated by tertiarization.
 The tertiary sector's percentage of total employment (86.1%) is substantially larger than that reported in Quebec overall (79.7%).
 This finding is explained by the significance of public services.

 In 2021, the Outaouais would account for 4.7% of Quebec's population and 4.6% of its jobs.